Make-School-Courses/DS-2.3-Data-Science-in-Production/README.md

 Students by the end of the course will be able to:

-1. Implement Machine Learning or Deep Learning on a Web App using Flask and Flask-RESTPlus
-1. Dockerize the Flask Web App and develop it on Amazon Web Services (AWS)
-1. Read large datasets from AWS Simple Storage Services (S3) through the Boto  python interface
 1. Implement Advanced Visualizations using a Chart.js/D3.js Frontend, and a Python Backend
+1. Implement a Machine Learning or Deep Learning model on a Web App using Flask and Flask-RESTPlus
+1. Dockerize the Flask Web App and serve it on heroku
+1. Dockerize a Machine Learning or Deep Learning Model and serve it on AWS (Amazon Web Services)
 1. Work on Big Data using PySpark, H2O and Pandas

 ## Schedule